-Model Matrix Transformations: A Change-of-Coordinates Perspective
+Model Matrix: Transformations - A Change-of-Coordinates Perspective

 The model matrix is a fundamental transformation in computer graphics that converts local object coordinates to world space.
 We examine the mathematical foundations of model matrices through the lens of change-of-coordinates transformations, with particular focus on rotational components.
 We demonstrate that rotation transformations can be conceptualized in two equivalent ways: As direct matrix operations on basis vectors, or as coordinate system changes between orthonormal bases.

-We assume that the basis M shares the same origin as W. If this is not the case, an additional translation must be applied, which is omitted below for the sake of simplicity.
+In the following, we will elaborate on the relationship between the rotational component of the model matrix and change-of-coordinates matrices.
+We assume that the basis shares the same origin as .
+If this is not the case, an additional translation must be applied, which is omitted below for the sake of simplicity.

 A model matrix can be understood as a change-of-coordinates matrix: